Dipeshpal/Jarvis_AI/README.md

 	4.1. **All these above things are folders.
 Lets understand-**

-	 - **jarvis_ai:** 	Root folder containing all the files
+	 - **JarvisAI:** 	Root folder containing all the files
 	 - **configs:** It contain .py files, just a configuration files.
 Which may need by any script.
 We will talk about it later.
-	 - **features:** All the features supported by jarvis_ai.
+	 - **features:** All the features supported by JarvisAI.
 This 'features' folder contains the different modules, you can create your own modules.
 Example of modules- "weather", "setup".
 These are the two folders inside 'features' directory.
 	 - **action.py:** Perform action according to input.
 It call exact module / function according to user input.
 If user input matches in `jarvis_features_config.py` file then it call respected function.
 	 - **jarvis.py:** Main file to get input from user, call action file and perform action accordingly then show output to user.